MSco/RealPerfectIdling/README.md

 * Show Price for next Dragon Level

 ##### Changelog:
+* 1.1.2:
+	* Estimated date now also shows day and month
 * 1.1.1:
 	* Fixed Chocolate Egg Reward.
 Sell reward was not calculated correctly.
 	* Fixed issue that caused writing the remaining cookies for buildings into the input field for cookies wanted in bank.